 Last Updated on

-Gardening doesn’t get any ‘greener’ than this!
+And gardening doesn’t get any ‘greener’ than this project!
 Here’s a DIY vertical vegetable garden that uses recycled PET bottles as planters.
 And it’s equipped with an automatic watering system, powered by solar panels and a home-made wind turbine!

 The vegetable garden is made up of 72 large water bottles cut in half and installed upside down on a wooden shelf.
 This method enables you to plant large quantity of produce in a very limited space.